 branch with its upstream counterpart.
 You can control this behavior with the

-If new-branch-push-flag is set,
+If push-new-branches is set,

 git hack creates a